Bimodal Camera Pose Prediction for Endoscopy: Introduction

 We, therefore, introduce a new, fully publicly available benchmark dataset that will enable the development and benchmarking of supervised camera pose prediction and 3D reconstruction methods during colonoscopy.
 The simulated camera poses replicate real camera movement during screening more closely than existing data and help networks generalize to real data.
 Additionally, we propose a novel supervised pose regression network that explicitly models a bimodal distribution through a combined classification-regression framework.
 The classification network classifies the camera movement into insertion or withdrawal, and the regression network predicts the difference from the respective class mean.

-To work toward more accurate relative camera pose predictions during colonoscopy in this paper we: \begin{itemize} \item create and publish an extensive synthetic dataset of over 18,000 images with rendered RGB images, depth information, camera poses, camera intrinsics, and detailed documentation; \item explain why unsupervised methods are not readily applicable to infer relative camera poses accurately; \item propose a bimodal approach that more accurately predicts our dataset's bimodally distributed camera movement. \end{itemize}
+To work toward more accurate relative camera pose predictions during colonoscopy in this paper we: \begin{itemize} \item create and publish an extensive synthetic dataset of over 18,000 images with rendered RGB images, depth information, camera poses, camera intrinsics, and detailed documentation; \item explain why unsupervised methods are not readily applicable to infer relative camera poses accurately; \item propose a supervised bimodal approach that is robust towards a lack of features and more accurately predicts our dataset's bimodally distributed camera movement \end{itemize}